stellar/stellar-core/CONTRIBUTING.md

 ## Running and updating TxMeta checks

-The `stellar-core test` unit tests can be run in two special modes that hash the TxMeta of each transaction executed.
+The `stellar-core test` unit tests can be run in two special modes that hash the TxMeta of each transaction executed during tests.
 These two modes can increase confidence that a change to stellar-core does not alter the semantics of any transactions.
 The two modes are: